 A. Text is compatible with assistive technology.
-Pass Additional Information: It is possible to increase font size by percentages.
-When you zoom in to 150%and 175% the "browse" link in the top bar interferes with text.
-B. The resource allows the user to adjust the font size and font/background color (or is rendered by an application such as a Pass browser, media player, or reader) that offers this functionality).
-Additional Information: Colors can be changed but font styles are restricted, Chapters Accounting Cycle and Current Assets.
+Pass Additional Information: Ch.
+1 and 2 - at zoom levels 125% and 150% the navigation buttons get in the way, but at 200% the buttons are compacted into a "hamburger" menu button so they are no longer in the way.
+Above 250% the menu is too large to access all options.
+B. The resource allows the user to adjust the font size and font/background color (or is rendered by an application such as a browser, Pass media player, or reader) that offers this functionality).
+Additional Information: All text and bg color changes, ch.
+1 and 2.